ankoor-upstream/Demo/README.md

 ## Demo Repository

-This is an Official Demo Project.
+This is an Official Demp Projects.

 Project Maintainer is ankoor-upstream.

+Developer is ankoorb.